helixiora/helixiora-lorelai/readme.md

 3. Ensure all `.py` scripts are executable: `chmod +x indexer.py lorelaicli.py`.
 4. Set up redis and start it locally
    1. On a mac: `brew install redis` followed by `redis-server`
-   2. On linux: <add instructions>
+   2. On Ubuntu: `sudo apt install redis`
+5. Make sure that the redis host resolves to localhost or wherever you're running the redis server.
-5. Run a celery worker:
+6. Run a celery worker:
    ```
    (.venv) walterheck in ~/source/helixiora/helixiora-crawler on frontend-app-merge
    > celery -A app.celery worker

    ```
-6. Launch the Flask application: `flask run`
+7. Launch the Flask application: `flask run`

 #### Running using docker compose